Skip to Main Content Skip to Footer Content

 Lightning with text: "Be prepared for summertime power surges"

 With all those air conditioners running during the summer, the electrical grid maxes out, and power surges become more common.
-If you’re concerned about the damage this can cause to your AC and other electronics, now’s the time to learn about and prepare for summertime power surges.
+This can cause damage to your AC and other electronics, so now’s the time to learn about how to prep for summer power surges.

 • Downed power lines caused by storms or auto collisions